 In academic year 2019-2020, Dr. Brian Frykenberg was employed as a research associate to prepare catalogue data.
 One important task involved recording geodata so the stories can be mapped:

-Website construction is scheduled for late summer 2020, and the database is expected to launch in fall 2020.
+Website construction is ongoing, and the database is expected to launch in 2021/22.

 The online database will be free and open to the public.
 Launch details will be provided when available.

 In the interim, researchers are welcome to consult the preliminary catalogue I prepared as a supplement to my doctoral dissertation: